-Instances of plagiarism, which, as defined in section 2 of the Unfair Practice procedure, can include a student taking text/ideas etc. from any other source and including it in their work, without citation, and should be reported to Cardiff Metropolitan University.
+Instances of plagiarism, which, as defined in section 2 of the Academic misconduct procedure, can include a student taking text/ideas etc. from any other source and including it in their work, without citation, and should be reported to Cardiff Metropolitan University.

-The student(s) will be sent an Alleged Unfair Practice letter by Registry Services.
+The student(s) will be sent an Alleged Academic misconduct letter by Registry Services.
 Students will be given two options: